kasimte/kasimte.github.io/_posts/2020-02-14-how-does-temperature-affect-softmax-in-machine-learning.md

-In machine learning, the *logits layer* is a leyer near the end of a model, typically a classifier, which contains the logit of each classification.
+In machine learning, the *logits layer* is a layer near the end of a model, typically a classifier, which contains the logit of each classification.

 ## What is softmax?